DTROONEY29/MortgageCalculator/README.md

 # MortgageCalculator
-A simple mortgage calculator in java used to refresh my fundamental knowledge.
+A command line mortgage calculator built in java.